vinicomv/dwm/README.md

 * Terminal, as probably expected, is st.
 * My default browser is Brave.
 As redundant as it sounds having two "Chromium based browsers", there is also a bind to Chromium since I have to use it sometimes.
 * I have put binds for steam and discord since I use them quite a lot.
 I am aware many people do not use or like those applications, so just cut them out or change them if you do not feel like using it.
+* There is also a bind for pavucontrol.
+Honestly I feel like this is one of the most useful applications to have binded to a key.
 * I am using Font Awesome on it as you can notice in the config.
 It is mainly due the fact that I use some font awesome characters in my dwmblocks statusbar.

 I plan to just add those binds to some variables who are easier to modify in case of different preferences on broswer, file manager and other programs.